Cyborgs (Donetsk airport): The origin of the name "Cyborgs"

 The science fiction term (short for cybernetic organism) means a biological organism that contains mechanical or electronic components that replace or complement its organs.
 Numerous examples from mass culture and non-fiction cyborgs are described as people with artificially enhanced physical or mental abilities: they tend to have excessive power, heightened sense, a computer brain, or a built-in weapon.

-The word cyborg, meaning "defenders of Donetsk airport," was first used in September 2014 by an unknown pro-Russian militant.
-He then tried to explain why the advanced units of the separatists forces could not take up arms at the Donetsk airport, which is protected by several dozen Ukrainian servicemen with small arms.
+According to Ukrainian philologist Olha Kyryliuk, the term originated from a Facebook post in September 2014.
+A user recounted the words of a "separatist" who reportedly referred to Ukrainian defenders as cyborgs while explaining why his unit was unable to capture the airport for three months.

 This meaning was included in dictionaries.
 In particular, the dictionary of modern Ukrainian language and slang "Myslovo" recognized "cyborgs" as the word of 2014.
 The same year, the President of Ukraine Petro Poroshenko recorded a New Year's address with them.
 Other neologisms have appeared in the media: cyborgport, cyborgiada.

 It is noteworthy that Kruty's heroes are now sometimes called "the first cyborgs".

 Number of defenders

-At various times in the airport and the nearby village of Pisky fought special forces of the 3rd Special Purpose Regiment, 79th, 80th, 81st, 95th Air Assault Brigade, and 93rd Mechanized Brigade, 57th Motorized Brigade, 90th Airmobile Battalion, and 74th Separate Reconnaissance Battalion, fighters of the Dnipro-1 regiment, soldiers of the Volunteer Ukrainian Corps (VUC) and other formations.
+At various times in the airport and the nearby village of Pisky fought special forces of the 3rd, 79th, 80th, 81st, 95th Air Assault Brigade, and 93rd Mechanized Brigade, 57th Motorized Brigade, 90th Airmobile Battalion, and 74th Separate Reconnaissance Battalion, fighters of the Dnipro-1 regiment, soldiers of the Volunteer Ukrainian Corps (VUC) and other formations.

 The total number of servicemen involved in operations at the airport is difficult to establish, but the exact number of dead is known: 100 soldiers, including 4 missing (at least one of them is suspected to have defected).
 In addition to the dead, there are data on 290-305 wounded during the fighting.

 Fighting path of "cyborgs"

 2014

 In March 2014, during the Russian annexation of the Crimean peninsula, servicemen of the Armed Forces of Ukraine were involved in the protection of the Donetsk airport: from the 3rd separate special purpose regiment and the 95th separate airmobile brigade.
 The first (unsuccessful) attempt to seize the DIAP by supporters of the so-called DPR happened on 17 April 2014.

 As of 26 November, the 81st separate mechanized brigade was included in the combat forces in the area of the Anti-Terrorist Operation.
 On 1 December, part of the 1st company-tactical group of the 90th battalion of the 81st was transferred as a garrison from the village Pisky to the airport.

 As a result of regular peace talks, an agreement was reached on a complete ceasefire in the anti-terrorist operation zone starting at 10:00 on 9 December 2014.
-According to these agreements, the DIAP was to rotate through the "green corridor" - a checkpoint for separatists and Russian operatives.
+According to these agreements, the DIAP was to rotate through the "green corridor" - a checkpoint for militia.
 Ukrainian soldiers were restricted to carrying only firearms and a limited amount of ammunition.
-Separatists and Russian operatives have the right to search the checkpoint of servicemen of the Armed Forces of Ukraine.
+Militia have the right to search the checkpoint of servicemen of the Armed Forces of Ukraine.